 The High Lake deposit, located north of Izok, has a classified Mineral Resource of 17.2 million tonnes at 3.4% zinc and 2.3% copper.

 Landing on ice at the High Lake exploration camp

-The Company has also submitted the Izok Corridor Project Proposal with the Nunavut Impact Review Board (NIRB) and key authorising agencies commencing the environmental assessment and regulatory review process as per the Nunavut Land Claims Agreement.
+MMG submitted its Izok Corridor Project Proposal to the Nunavut Impact Review Board (NIRB) and key authorising agencies in September 2012.

 MMG has since advised NIRB that it is undertaking a feasibility study to evaluate alternative engineering opportunities aimed at improving the project economics.
 These include maximising the modularisation of the process plant and infrastructure to reduce capital costs, and modifying the mine schedule and production plan to optimise cash flow, operating expenses and shipping costs.